greymd/teip/man/man.md

   Act on these characters

 `-e` <*string*>
-  Execute <*string*> on another process that will receive identical standard input as the main teip aommane, emitting numbers to be used as line numbers for actioning.
+  Execute <*string*> on another process that will receive identical standard input as the main teip command, emitting numbers to be used as line numbers for actioning.

 `-l` <*list*>
   Act on these lines